sybilhoangRG/support.balsamiq.com/content/resources/clearcache.md

 ## Microsoft Edge

-Microsoft Edge has it's Cache options in the Settings menu.
+Microsoft Edge has it's cache options in the Settings menu.
 To access it, click on the three dots in the upper right hand corner of the browser, and scroll down to **Settings**.

 ![](//media.balsamiq.com/img/support/resources/edge_settings.png)